xCDAT/xcdat/docs/demos/26-09-24-cwss-seminar/README.md

   `pooch` to retrieve the catalog from commit `e31bf6cdfd478550e9a284e6d17ef35edce5ee03`, verify its SHA-256 checksum, and cache it under the xCDAT application cache directory.
-- `ecsdata.pickle` contains model equilibrium climate sensitivity (ECS) values prepared from Zelinka's repository.
-Treat this repository-managed pickle as trusted input; do not load untrusted pickle files.
+- `ecsdata.json` contains model equilibrium climate sensitivity (ECS) values prepared from Mark Zelinka's repository.
+The notebook retrieves the pinned file from `xcdat-data` with Pooch and verifies its SHA-256 checksum.

 The notebook's remote portion uses an ORNL-hosted Kerchunk reference catalog.
 The local comparison additionally requires NERSC data access.
 Remote URLs,